johnpaulbalagolan/lr-wiki/Home.md

 The [Learning Registry in 20 Minutes or Less](https://docs.google.com/document/d/12nvvm5ClvLxSWptlo52rTwIDvobiFylYhWLVPbVcesU/edit?hl=en_US) guide will get you rolling with creating, uploading, downloading, and verifying envelopes in and out of Learning Registry servers whether you're using Windows, Linux, or Mac OS X.

-## Developer Basics

-* The [Learning Registry Quick Reference Guide](https://docs.google.com/document/d/1Bq_69wnnQJ56O6jyLK2C_fcp-Ovb7MYxXUXD0Rl1Mag/edit?authkey=CK7k5r8F&hl=en_US&authkey=CK7k5r8F) provides a brief reference to the principal data structures and services with which typical developers using the Learning Registry will most frequently interact.

-* The Learning Registry Project maintains a node at [lrtest01](http://lrtest01.learningregistry.org) for users trying to integrate with the LR service APIs.
-LR web services can be accessed by software clients written in any programming language and [lrtest01](http://lrtest01.learningregistry.org) can be used to publish and access resource data using the LR service APIs from the client.
-For the latest status on what code test servers are running, please consult the [server status spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AtOSW7g7E8Y5dFRsSW5HRFlSalFpZjFvMmVKNGdpd2c&hl=en_US#gid=0).

-### Example Requests

 * Slice (tags) - http://lrtest01.learningregistry.org/slice?any_tags=science

 * Slice (identity) - http://lrtest01.learningregistry.org/slice?identity=ADL